flaxandteal/dp-compose/cantabular-import/README.md

 Expects your services to be in the expected relative path

+You will need to run the `import-recipes` script in `dp-recipe-api` when first building the containers before running an import.

 # Bring Up Cantabular Import Services #

 `sudo -E docker-compose up` or `./run.sh`